mrunalik/hashnode-backup/cl11so0l602e8kenvgf3ndofd.md

-## Popup Modal Bottom, Top, Left or Right
+## Popup Modal Bottom, Top, Left or Right Modal

 If my blogs help you in any way you can show your contribution.
 Pay as you wish